chris-short/devopsish.com/content/post/privacy/index.md

 +++

-Your privacy is important to us.
 It is DevOps'ish's policy to respect your privacy regarding any information we may collect from you across our website, [https://devopsish.com](https://devopsish.com/), and other sites we own and operate.

 ## Information we collect